Salem Social Justice Organizations

 Northwest UU Justice Network is a growing group of Unitarian Universalists (UUs) and like-minded justice allies from the Northwest who are working to build a more just and sustainable world.

-Standing on the Side of Love is a public advocacy campaign that seeks to harness love’s power to stop oppression.
+Side With Love is a public advocacy campaign that seeks to harness love’s power to stop oppression.

 Unitarian Universalist Service Committee advances human rights through grassroots collaboration.